 6. Your account will now be deactivated.
 If you change your mind about deleting your Twitter account, you’ll have 30 days to log back into your account to stop it being permanently deleted.

-If you've got interest in just unplugging from all sorts of sites, we have you covered.
+And there you go, that's how to delete a Twitter account.
+If you've got interest in just unplugging from all sorts of sites, we've also got you covered.
 Here's how to delete an Instagram account to leave one of Meta's popular services, and how to cancel Audible to stop it from re-billing you.

 How to delete a Pinterest account may come in handy if you've found another way to make and curate mood boards.
 And you may want to know how to delete a TikTok account if you find that app too addictive.